Which Is the Greatest Risk When Investing in Stocks? Crashes, Fear, or Foolishness

 Fear is not a new player in the finance world.
 As early as 2000 BC, traders in Mesopotamia faced anxiety about crop yields and trade routes.
 Modern investors are no different; the dot-com bubble burst in the early 2000s is a testament to the power of fear.
 As tech stocks began to falter, investors panicked, selling off shares in a race to the bottom.

 Moreover, fear is contagious.
 Crowd psychology reveals how fear can spread like wildfire, creating self-fulfilling prophecies.
-Consider the case of the 2008 Lehman Brothers collapse, which triggered widespread panic and a sell-off that deepened the financial crisis.
+Consider the 2008 Lehman Brothers collapse, which triggered widespread panic and a sell-off that deepened the financial crisis.
 Understanding fear’s pervasive influence can help investors recognize its role and circumvent decisions driven by anxiety rather than logic.

 Stupidity: A Persistent Risk in Human Nature